-- Editing and Validating LookML — Use LookML development environment, error checking, and help functions.
+- Editing and validating LookML — Use the LookML development environment, error checking, and help functions.

-- Using Derived Tables — Define, add persistence, reference, and troubleshoot derived tables.
+- Derived tables in Looker — Define, add persistence, reference, and troubleshoot derived tables.

-- Building Faster with Looker Blocks — Use pre-built pieces of LookML to accelerate LookML model development.
+- Looker Blocks — Use pre-built pieces of LookML to accelerate LookML model development.

 The following pages help you learn more sophisticated LookML skills:

-- Caching Queries and Rebuilding PDTs with Datagroups — Define how frequently to rebuild PDTs and refresh query caches.
+- Caching queues and rebuilding PDTs with datagroups — Define how frequently to rebuild PDTs and refresh query caches.

 The following pages provide references for using LookML: